navipartner/docs/content/en/docs/ecommerce/shopify/how-to/synchronize_items/index.md

    {{< alert icon="📝" text="Blocked items and item variants won't be sent to Shopify." />}}

-   After an item is added to the Shopify synchronization scope, each time the item or a related item variant is changed in Business Central, the following information is scheduled to be sent to Shopify:
+   After an item is added to the Shopify synchronization scope, and its item variants are included in the synchronization process, each time the item or a related item variant is changed in Business Central, the following information is scheduled to be sent to Shopify:

    | Field name      | Description |
    | ----------- | ----------- |